Reader Holidays - Elvis Presley's Memphis, New Orleans and Nashville from Daily Echo

-An optional excursion introduces you to the Country Music Hall of Fame and the legendary Studio B, the starting point for more popular hits than any other recording studio in the USA.
-We'll then journey south to cheery Chattanooga, of Choo-Choo fame, for a one-night stay.
+Today's optional excursion introduces you to the Country Music Hall of Fame, Ryman Auditorium, original home to the Grand Ole Opry, and legendary Studio B - the starting point for more popular hits than any other recording studio in the USA.

 Arrive back home, after an overnight flight.